Philips Consumer Communications: History

 Eventually, all telecommunications products made in the venture would have been sold under the Philips brand.

 In 1998, Lucent and Philips announced it would dissolve its joint venture, after garnering only a 2% market share in mobile phones and losing $500 million on a revenue of $2.5 billion.
 Both companies initially re-absorbed their respective assets in the joint venture, but Lucent subsequently sold off its parts to VTech and Motorola.

-PCC was headquartered in Parsippany, New Jersey.